 - RECYCLABLE CANDY PACKAGING – If you’re set on offering candy, choose options that come in cardboard/recyclable containers.
 Candies like Nerds, Dots, Jr. Mints, Milk Duds, and raisins are easy options to pass to trick or treaters!

 - FRUIT – Before you automatically think “lameeee” as you read this idea, hear me out.
-I saw some hilarious and clever fruit treats like jack-o-lantern mandarin oranges or mini-ghost bananas (probably best to save the banana ghosts for a party, pumpkin oranges would work for a party or a trick or treat option).
+I saw some hilarious and clever fruit treats like jack-o-lantern mandarin oranges or mini-ghost bananas (although probably best to save the peeled banana ghosts for a party platter).
 If you make it fun, then it feels less “lame” and frankly, just writing this made me start to crave a little jack-o-lantern mandarin myself!

-- DITCH THE PLASTIC PUMPKIN – Instead of carting around treats in a plastic pumpkin carrier, try stamping pumpkin shapes on a canvas re-usable bag or old pillow-case with some orange paint (what the cool “big kids” used when I was a little trick-or-treater, sans cute painted decorations).
+- DITCH THE PLASTIC PUMPKIN – Instead of carting around treats in a plastic pumpkin carrier, try stamping pumpkin shapes on a canvas re-usable bag or coloring an old, white pillow-case with vegetable dye.

 Eco Friendly Costumes

 - THRIFT – You already know how I feel about thrift stores shopping, and what better occasion to give it a try than Halloween?
-Here are a few thrifted costume ideas from Ebay and a bunch of DIY ideas compiled by Buzzfeed.
+Check out this list of thrifted Halloween costumes for ideas.

-- FACE PAINT – Choose an organic option or make your own
+- FACE PAINT – If your costume calls for it, try to choose an organic face paint or make your own face paint.

 Other ideas?
 Leave them in the comments!